Uberspace/manual/source/background-network.rst

 * When using the "classic" ``.htaccess`` method of providing your own web services via apache, using ``127.0.0.1`` won't work for similar reasons.
   Please use web backends instead.
+* Connections between uberspaces on the same host are not supported.
+You can use `SSH port forwarding <portforwarding>`_ instead.

 Other than these small caveats, networking on your uberspace should work like it does on any other machine: happy pinging!